 Blurb from Goodreads

-‘It was our third time playing the Godfather theme since lunch…’
+It was our third time playing the Godfather theme since lunch…

 From the piazzas of Italy to the Malvern Hills, a London flat to the ‘hush-hush floor’ of an exclusive Hollywood hotel, the characters we encounter range from young dreamers to cafe musicians to faded stars, all of them at some moment of reckoning.

 Gentle, intimate and witty, this quintet is marked by a haunting theme: the struggle to keep alive a sense of life’s romance, even as one gets older, relationships flounder and youthful hopes recede.

 I found the writing to be quietly melancholic, disarmingly beautiful and perfectly bittersweet.
 I loved how in many of the stories the concepts of what both falling in love and staying in love truly meant were explored.

 As music is so integral to these stories, instead of writing a review for each one I wish to share links to pieces of music that I listened to while reading these beautiful shorts.

 Come Rain or Come Shine: Sarah Vaughan ft Hal Mooney & His Orchestra – It Never Entered My Mind

-Sounds from Thursday afternoon
+Malvern Hills: Sounds from Thursday afternoon